Cedric McMillan: Early life and amateur career

 As a child, McMillan took a real interest in muscular physiques and drew comic characters that had impressive physiques.
 His idol was 7x Mr. Olympia Arnold Schwarzenegger, who inspired him, especially after seeing Schwarzenegger in Conan The Barbarian.
 McMillan started training at thirteen after his mother bought him a weight set.
 It wasn’t long before he learned that he had good genetics for bodybuilding and a passion for the sport.

 After high school, McMillan joined the US Army, moving to South Carolina.
 Not long after, his friend Mark Neil convinced him to enter his first bodybuilding competition.
 Neil helped McMillan gain a lot of size and learn more about bodybuilding.
 After Neil saw how McMillan's physique developed after just one month of training, he encouraged McMillan to compete in a bodybuilding show that was only four weeks away.
 During those four weeks before the competition, he grew from an initial weight of 195 lbs to 225 lbs, competing at 205 lbs.
-He entered the NPC South Carolina in 2007 and won the super heavyweight division.
+He entered the NPC South Carolina in 2007 and won the super heavyweight division and overall.